How to Tell Your Partner That You Want a Divorce

 The Reactive Partner

-If your husband typically has outbursts of anger and has difficulty expressing or controlling his emotions, you may want to take this conversation to a public place.
-When dealing with this type of partner, be clear, concise and straightforward.
-Keep your explanations brief and more generalized so you can minimize his reactivity instead of going into the nitty gritty details.
+If your spouse typically has outbursts of anger and has difficulty expressing or controlling their emotions, you may want to take this conversation to a public place.
+When dealing with this type of partner, be clear, concise, and straightforward.
+Keep your explanations brief and more generalized so you can minimize their reactivity instead of going into the nitty gritty details.
 If you feel unsafe, make sure you have several places to stay temporarily until things cool down.

 Even though it may seem difficult to do so, try to be as empathetic as possible.
 People who react in a big way are hurt and use their large reactions as a way to distract from their pain.
 This in no way means you need to comfort them, but sharing this information with sensitivity can help.